 I developed an interest in the paranormal during my college years.
 Being open to it could’ve increased the awareness of my own experiences.
 After a divorce, I moved into an old house across from the school where I worked.
 The first week I was awakened with a slap on my behind at three AM each morning.
 Then came the footsteps up the basement stairs stopping at the door.
 Needless to say, my life was turned upside down.
 Not as severe as Garth Andrews’s life, but enough to plant a story in my head.

-The colorful cast includes a variety of spirits:
+The novel has a colorful cast that includes a variety of spirits:

 The novel, Human Experience, endorses Pierre Teilhard De Chardin’s belief that we are here to learn from our experiences.